 If you’re used to paddling your short flippers too fast, change your fins to longer ones instead.
 Long swim fins do most of the work when paddling; therefore your feet muscles don’t have to exert much effort when diving or swimming.

 Q: Why do I get cramps every time I put on my swim fins?

 There are different reasons why swim fins cramps occur.
-If you’re experiencing muscle contractions whenever you put on your flippers and it goes away when you remove them, the underlying cause may be the size and quality of your fins.
+If you’re experiencing muscle contractions whenever you put on your flippers and they go away when you remove them, the underlying cause may be the size and quality of your fins.
 It could also be the technique you’re using whenever you’re swimming with the flippers on.

-Q: How do you stop swim fins cramps fast?
+Q: How do you stop swimming fins cramps fast?

 The fastest way to ease the pain of cramps is by massaging your feet lightly and stretching them out up against a wall.
 You can also put a hot towel or compress on your feet to help your muscles relax and get the blood flowing in those areas.

 G’day, my name is Rach Taylor and I’m the proud Founder of Surf Hungry.
 I am a former Australian Olympic athlete and Australian representative surf sports athlete.
 I’ve worked in the surf industry and lived at many of Australia’s best surf spots, sparking a life-long love of the ocean and a passion for surf sports which also rubbed off on my two young sons!
 I am also lucky to spend a lot of ocean-time in my favorite second home, Indonesia.
 In addition to SurfHungry I have founded several other websites in my areas of passion, namely coffee and rock climbing, and am also a regular rowing content contributor.